 Older buildings will usually require a higher degree of maintenance, in comparison with a modern property, which will often involve repairs to the fabric to ensure its longevity.

-In the meantime, owners of Listed Buildings may find the following sites of some interest [these sites may include further links to other applicable sites]
+In the meantime, owners of Listed Buildings may find the following of some interest:

-For advice on how to get a building considered for Listing, De-Listing, Re-Grading or amending a description please contact Historic England Listing
+Contact Historic England Listing for advice on how to get a building considered for listing, de-listing, re-grading or amending a description.